milesChild/labfolio/README.md

 ## `lambda`

-Factor returns are constantly changing.
+The dashboard functionality relies on up-to-date factor return data, but factor returns are constantly changing.
 Lambda is used in labfolio for one purpose: to update the returns for the factors (daily).
 Here are the short details:

 | File | Description |
 |-----------|-------------|